cudmore/PyMapManager/mmserver/readme.md

 See [here](http://blog.cudmore.io/PyMapManager/rest-api/) For a full list of REST API endpoints.

+## Installation

+Make sure you have all the reuired Python libraries with

+	pip install -r requirements.txt

+Other than that, there is no formal installation.
+This is a stand-alone Python script, not a Python Package.

 ## Running the server

 This will run the server locally at `http://localhost:5010`.